Rohan-Repo/CanTek-SQL-Week/README.md

 # CanTek-SQL-Week
 <h4> SQL Assignments for CanTek's Data Analysis Cohort </h4>

-We Analysed the data for the <b> DVD Rental DB <b> - https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/
+We Analysed the data for the <b> DVD Rental DB </b> - https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/

 The SQL Queries and Scripts have been added with increasing order of Complexity.